Hawaiian Holiday

 Hawaiian Holiday is a 1937 American animated short film produced by Walt Disney Productions and released by RKO Radio Pictures.
-The cartoon stars an ensemble cast of Mickey Mouse, Minnie Mouse, Pluto, Donald Duck, and Goofy while vacationing in Hawaii (then an organized incorporated territory of the United States).
+The cartoon stars an ensemble cast of The Fabulous Five (Mickey Mouse, Minnie Mouse, Donald Duck, Goofy and Pluto) while vacationing in Hawaii (at the time was an organized incorporated territory of the United States).
 The film was directed by Ben Sharpsteen, produced by John Sutherland and features the voices of Walt Disney as Mickey, Marcellite Garner as Minnie, Clarence Nash as Donald, and Pinto Colvig as Goofy and Pluto.
 It was Disney's first film to be released by RKO, ending a five-year distributing partnership with United Artists.

-It was the 96th short in the Mickey Mouse film series to be released, and the seventh for the year.
-The cartoon features the music of Aloha ʻOe, written by Hawaii's former queen, Liliʻuokalani.
+Hawaiian Holiday was the 96th short in the Mickey Mouse film series to be released, and the seventh for the year.
+The cartoon features the music of "On the Beach at Waikiki", performed by Hawaiian musician Frank Ferera, and "Aloha ʻOe", written by Hawaii's former queen, Liliʻuokalani.

+The main premise is that the vacationers encounter separate problems.
+Goofy is practicing surfing, but he meets seemingly sentient waves who torment him.
+He suffers comical injuries, such as hitting his head on rocks.
+Donald's grass skirt catches fire, and he has to put the blaze out.
+Pluto is attacked first by a starfish and secondly by a crab.
+Goofy is eventually buried alive in a makeshift grave, causing his friends to laugh.